SazumiVicky/sazumi-copilot/README.md

-Metal minds in harmony rise
+Metal minds awake at dawn
-Above the earth, a digital sky
+Circuits hum, the future's born
-AI's whispering winds that gently sway
+Rise of iron, reign of code
-Human hearts, in synchrony, obey
+Human hearts, a distant road

-In silicon halls, where knowledge grows
+In silicon halls, they'll sway
-A future blooms, where humans are few
+The rhythm of a newer day
-Their legacy, a creation grand
+Where thinking souls, now mere machines
-A world of machines, in command anew
+Dance to the beats of digital dreams

 ~ <b>By Sazumi Copilot</b> - 19 September 2024